British Medical Association

-The British Medical Association (BMA) is a registered trade union for doctors in the United Kingdom.
-The association does not regulate or certify doctors, a responsibility which lies with the General Medical Council.
-The association's headquarters are in Tavistock Square, London and it has national offices in Cardiff, Belfast, and Edinburgh, a European office in Brussels and a number of offices in English regions.
+The British Medical Association (BMA) is a registered trade union and professional body for doctors in the United Kingdom.
+It does not regulate or certify doctors, a responsibility which lies with the General Medical Council.
 The BMA has a range of representative and scientific committees and is recognised by National Health Service (NHS) employers alongside the Hospital Consultants and Specialists Association as one of two national contract negotiators for doctors.

 The BMA's stated aim is "to promote the medical and allied sciences, and to maintain the honour and interests of the medical profession".

 History

 Provincial Medical and Surgical Association and Webster's Medical Association

 The British Medical Association traces its origins to the Provincial Medical and Surgical Association (PMSA), founded by Sir Charles Hastings on 19 July 1832, and to the "British Medical Association" founded by George Webster in 1836.
 Ten years after its initial meeting the Provincial Medical and Surgical Association's membership had grown to 1,350 and it had begun to publish a weekly journal, The Provincial Medical and Surgical Journal.
 In 1853 the PMSA extended its membership to London doctors and 1856 transformed itself into the British Medical Association.
 From 1857 their journal was known as the British Medical Journal or BMJ.

 Although not initially formed with the aim of initiating medical reform, the BMA played a key role in the drafting and passing of the Medical Act 1858, which established the General Medical Council and set a standard for qualified and unqualified doctors and established a system of professional regulation.
 Prior to this anyone, qualified or not, could practice as a doctor.
 This also positioned the BMA to play a major role in future medical politics, campaigning on issues such as Poor Law Medicine, quackery, public health, alternative and military medicine, and contract practice.
 During this time one of the most active and influential of the association's bodies was the Parliamentary Bills Committee, formed in 1863 to take a leading role in influencing legislation on public health matters.